Bruno Romo: Palestino

 In January 2010, Romo joined Palestino on loan.
-His incorporation to that club was due to a barter of Luis Pavez for Gerardo Cortés, Rodolfo Moya and he.
+His incorporation to that club was due to a barter of Luis Pavez for Gerardo Cortés, Rodolfo Moya and him.
 The player was one of the key players of the club along with Cortés, Nicolás Canales and Jaime Riveros.
 In the next season, for the Apertura Tournament under the coach Gustavo Benítez, Romo was named in the ideal team of the tournament and also was named in Chilean national football team's preliminary 30-man squad for the 2011 Copa América on 27 May 2011, although he was eventually omitted from the final 23-man squad on 28 June.

-Despite of the irregularity of Palestino, Romo continued being an important player in the starting lineup of the team, so much was that Colo-Colo's directive confirmed him in the next season team that is coached by Ivo Basay, who directed him at the 2009 South American Youth Championship in Venezuela.
-During the season, Romo made 30 appearances and not scored goals, having a total of 47 matches played for the club between the 2010 and 2011 season, seventeen in his first season and thirty in his next season.
+Despite the irregularity of Palestino, Romo continued being an important player in the starting lineup of the team, so much so that Colo-Colo's directive confirmed him in the next season team that is coached by Ivo Basay, who directed him at the 2009 South American Youth Championship in Venezuela.
+During the season, Romo made 30 appearances and did not score goals, having a total of 47 matches played for the club between the 2010 and 2011 season, seventeen in his first season and thirty in his next season.

+Unión La Calera

+In 2024, he joined Unión La Calera.

 International career

 He played for the Chilean national U20 national team in the 2009 South American Youth Championship held in Venezuela.
 Romo was named in Chile's preliminary 30-man squad for the 2011 Copa América on 27 May 2011, although he was eventually omitted from the final 23-man squad on 28 June.

-On 2 September 2011, Romo made his international debut in a 3–1 win of Chile U25 over Mexico U22 at Alfonso Lastras Stadium, replacing to Carlos Muñoz at the 91st minute.
+On 2 September 2011, Romo made his international debut in a 3–1 win of Chile U25 over Mexico U22 at Alfonso Lastras Stadium, replacing Carlos Muñoz at the 91st minute.
 On 7 September, he played as a starter in the second game played against Mexico at Estadio La Granja in a 2–2 draw, being also red carded for second yellow card in the 101st minute.